dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 To measure stable end-to-end query time, we run each query 5 times and report the median run time.
 There are some differences in reading/writing tables between the systems.
 For instance, Pandas cannot read/write from/to disk, so both the input and output data frame will be in memory.
-DuckDB will not write the output table to disk unless there is not enough room to keep it in memory, and therefore also may have an advantage.
+DataMiner will not write the output table to disk unless there is not enough room to keep it in memory, and therefore also may have an advantage.
 However, sorting dominates the total runtime, so these differences are not that impactful.

 #### Random Integers